simoc/mapyrus/docs/reference.md

 \texttt{Mapyrus.rgb.file=_filename_} | Defines an X Windows color names file containing additional color names for the \texttt{color} command.
 Default value is \texttt{/usr/lib/X11/rgb.txt}
 \texttt{java.awt.headless=true} | Run in headless mode.
 Required when running on a server with no graphics display.
 \texttt{java.io.tmpdir=_dir_} | Defines directory to use for temporary files.
 Large images in PDF output are temporarily saved in this directory until output is complete.
 \texttt{jdbc.drivers=_class_} | Defines class containing JDBC 1.0 (or higher) driver to load at startup.
 A JDBC driver is required for connecting to a relational database and is provided as part of a relational database.
-See the Java JDBC DriverManager API documentation \footnote{Available from \texttt{https://docs.oracle.com/javase/8/docs/api/java/sql/DriverManager.html}} for details.
+See the Java JDBC [DriverManager API documentation](https://docs.oracle.com/javase/8/docs/api/java/sql/DriverManager.html) for details.
 The JAR file containing the class must be included in the \texttt{-classpath} option when starting Mapyrus.

 ## Language